FlipsideCrypto/near-models/models/descriptions/amount_raw.md

 An unadjusted amount (of tokens, price, etc.) for the relevant record.
 This is the number as it appears on chain and is not decimal adjusted.

 {% enddocs %}

+{% docs amount_unadj %}

+An unadjusted amount (of tokens, price, etc.) for the relevant record.
+This is the number as it appears on chain and is not decimal adjusted.

+{% enddocs %}